New high-statistics measurement of the $\pi^0 \to e^+e^-\gamma$ Dalitz decay at the Mainz Microtron: Results and discussion

-The uncertainty in an individual $|F_{\pi^0\gamma}(m_{e^+e^-})|^2$ value from a particular fit was based on the uncertainty in the number of $\pi^0 \to e^+e^-\gamma$ decays determined by this fit.
 For each individual $m(e^+e^-)$ bin, the fitting procedure was repeated multiple times after refilling the $m(e^+e^-\gamma)$ spectra with different combinations of selection criteria, which were used to improve the signal-to-background ratio.
 The changes in selection criteria included different cuts on PID $dE/dx$, the kinematic-fit CL (such as 1\%, 2\%, 5\%, and 10\%), the incident-photon energy range (excluding higher energies with larger cross sections for the reactions $\gamma p\to \pi^0\pi^0 p$ and $\gamma p\to \pi^0\pi^+ n$).
 For a particular $m(e^+e^-)$ bin, the fit result with the smallest $\delta N(\pi^0\to e^+e^-\gamma)/N(\pi^0\to e^+e^-\gamma)$ was taken as the main result, in order to provide the smallest uncertainty in the slope parameter from fitting to the $|F_{\pi^0\gamma}(m_{e^+e^-})|^2$ data points.
 The other results were used to evaluate the systematic uncertainty in the measured value for the slope parameter of the $\pi^0$ e/m TFF.
-The magnitude of individual $\delta N(\pi^0\to e^+e^-\gamma)/N(\pi^0\to e^+e^-\gamma)$ errors from fitting to the $m(e^+e^-\gamma)$ invariant mass spectra was for the most part determined by the number of $\pi^0\to e^+e^-\gamma$ events in the peak and the background level under it.
+Typically the smallest $\delta N(\pi^0\to e^+e^-\gamma)/N(\pi^0\to e^+e^-\gamma)$ were obtained for those spectra that had the largest number of the signal events, which was associated with looser selection cuts for background events.
+Such an approach helps to avoid introducing possible systematic effects due to tighter selection criteria.

 In the previous measurement~\cite{Pi0_TFF_A2_2016} by the A2 Collaboration, the main result for a particular $m(e^+e^-)$ bin was obtained by averaging the results of all fits made for this bin, in a way that reduced the scattering of the measured $|F_{\pi^0\gamma}(m_{e^+e^-})|^2$ values from one $m(e^+e^-)$ bin to another.
 Then the uncertainty based on the smallest $\delta N(\pi^0\to e^+e^-\gamma)/N(\pi^0\to e^+e^-\gamma)$ was added in quadrature with the systematic uncertainty calculated as the root mean square of the results from all fits made for this bin.
 However, such an approach turned out to be too conservative in the evaluation of the total uncertainties in the $|F_{\pi^0\gamma}(m_{e^+e^-})|^2$ values for each individual $m(e^+e^-)$ bin, as the magnitude of those total uncertainties looked significantly larger compared to the actual scattering of the data points.
 Moreover, the slope parameter obtained from fitting those $|F_{\pi^0\gamma}(m_{e^+e^-})|^2$ data points did not provide a separation of the statistical and the systematic components in the total uncertainty for the slope parameter.